ollipal/my-monitor/README.md

 (if the bash script is not working, you can use
 `deno run --allow-read --allow-net --unstable app.js` direcltly to run the application, etc.)

+# Differences compared to the

+The website/api provides information on the week of the date, and not necessarily for the past 7 days.
+This was done because it makes more sense to me, and it is tecnically as harder/harder.